Feeling a little short of breath? You’re in the right place.

 The problem with COPD and other lung diseases is that they often go undiagnosed until the disease has progressed to a more dangerous stage.
 In addressing the concerns of lung disease, it’s critical to know yourself and your body.
 Monitor your body closely and take note when something inside doesn’t feel quite right.
 Seeking medical help promptly can help you address your condition proactively.
 If you’ve been feeling out of breath consistently for a few weeks now, it may be time to take a trip to the doctor.

 The feeling of breathlessness or dyspnea can often be debilitating.
 As a core symptom of chronic lung disease, frequent shortness of breath can have a devastating effect on your quality of life.
 However, by changing your diet, consistently exercising and quitting smoking, it’s possible to greatly affect the pronouncement of symptoms within those with COPD, pulmonary fibrosis and emphysema.
-When lifestyle changes fail to improve your quality of life in the way that you may expect, it may be time to consider stem cell therapy.
-Rather than simply addressing the symptoms of lung disease, stem cell therapy may directly affect disease progression and may improve quality of life.
-As in the case of Don C., stem cell therapy can mean the difference between struggling to get out of bed to getting through his day-to-day activities without oxygen.
+When lifestyle changes fail to improve your quality of life in the way that you may expect, it may be time to consider cellular therapy.
+Rather than simply addressing the symptoms of lung disease, cellular therapy may directly affect disease progression and may improve quality of life.
+As in the case of Don C., cellular therapy can mean the difference between struggling to get out of bed to getting through his day-to-day activities without oxygen.

-If you or a loved one has a chronic lung disease like COPD, PF or ILD, the Lung Institute may be able to help with a variety of adult stem cell treatment options.
-Contact us today at (800) 729-3065 to see if you qualify for stem cell therapy, and find out what stem cell therapy could mean for you.
+If you or a loved one has a chronic lung disease like COPD, PF or ILD, the Lung Institute may be able to help with a variety of adult cellular therapy options.
+Contact us today at (800) 729-3065 to see if you qualify for cellular therapy, and find out what cellular therapy could mean for you.

 Interested in our article on What is Dyspnea, and When Should It Concern You?
 Share your thoughts and comments below.